RumiCar-group/RumiCar/Readme English.md

       - Now the distance measurement values should be displayed even though ESP32 is not connected by physical cables.
       - You can control RumiCar by sending commands from your computer.
       - The sample program supports the commands, "r", "l", "f", and "b".
 Each command conducts right, left, forward, and reverse, for 0.5 seconds.
 All commands are case-sensitive, and use lower-case letters.
 The commands are sent by sending the serial monitor of the Arduino IDE.
-      - No cable connection is required, so it is possible to recieve data while RumiCar is driving, or send commands from the PC side to operate the system like a radio controller.
+      - No cable connection is required, so it is possible to receive data while RumiCar is driving, or send commands from the PC side to operate the system like a radio controller.

 - [**RasPi folder**](https://github.com/RumiCar-group/RumiCar/tree/master/RasPi)<br>This is a sample program for the RasPi version of the RumiCar computer module, written in Python.
 The program is written in Python and can be used to run RumiCar using RasPi CM.
   - **Exercise-1 Measuring distance**